PS2ClassicsVault/Cyberdev-s-Bootanimation-Installer-Script/README.md

 Backup any current bootanimations before flashing this script they cannot be recovered once you do this, only way to get it back is either via a system update or OS reflash you have been warned, i am not responsible for any damages to your device from using this script or loss of your stock bootanimations that you didn't backup!

 ## Known Working Custom ROMS:
-(This list is version of custom roms I personally tested on and are known to be working, however take this info as only as a reference only)
+(This list is version of custom roms i personally tested on and are known to be working, however take this info as only as a reference only)

 - LineageOS
 - crDroid